ViBeer/Ernest-Prouster/README.md

 11. 5 minutes, add wort cooler
 12. 0 minutes, stop heating, start cooler
 13. -30 minutes, XX °C
-14. Transfert to fermentation buckets
+14. Transfer to fermentation buckets
 15. Drop one different Ale Yeast in each buckets
 16. 3 weeks in fermentation @ 19°C
-17. Transfert to keg
+17. Transfer to keg
 18. One week at 8 °C
 19. Profit